Model-free Analysis of Dynamic Trading Strategies: High-frequency asymptotics

+\begin{example}[Fractional Ornstein-Uhlenbeck process] The fractional Ornstein-Uhlenbeck process \cite{cheridito2003} is a Gaussian process solution of a Langevin equation driven by a fractional Brownian motion:

 where $B^H$ is a fractional Brownian motion with Hurst exponent $H$.
+The solution of this equation is given by

+$S$ is an ergodic process which exhibits long-range dependence \cite{cheridito2003}.
+If $E[S_0]=0,$ the process is recurrent at zero.

 Figure \ref{fig.smalldelta} shows, as a function of the threshold $\delta$, the number of $\delta-$excursions estimated from values of $S_t$ on a discrete grid of $N=28,800$ points (which corresponds to the number of seconds in one trading day).
 The empirical estimator closely follows the asymptotics described in Proposition \ref{prop.localtime}, suggesting that this asymptotic regime is indeed a relevant description of excursions at such frequencies.